arximboldi/lager/doc/modularity.rst

 Composing reducers
 ~~~~~~~~~~~~~~~~~~

-Now we need to implement a reducer for the app.
-This reducer needs to
+Now we need to implement a reducer for the parent `app` module.
+This
-invoke the nested reducers and integrate their result into the parent
+reducer needs to invoke the nested reducers and integrate their result
-state.
+into the parent state.
 For example:

 .. code-block:: c++